dustin-archive/hyperapp-router/README.md

 })
 ```

-## Router Usage
+## Usage

 ### Mapping Paths to Views

 There's no built-in way to change your view based on the current path.
-The reccomended way to change your view is to create a "router view" function similar to the following example.
+The recommended way to change your view is to create a "router view" function similar to the following example.
 It's incredibly simple and it gets the job done!
 As your app grows in complexity you may want to opt for a more featured router library, but simple is often enough!